logos-maker/ikiGUI/README.md

 The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).

 ## Reasons to use GUI lib for graphics
+- Possible to use without any OS or library related dependencies other than standard C lib
+- Simple cross platform compilation with 100% idental code
+- Small code base gives less bugs
+- It's easy to modify
 - Plugs that load and opens the editor incedibly fast.
-- The small code base gives less bugs
 - It's easy to understand and gain knowledge of what is actually happening.
-- It's easy to modify
-- It cross compiles with 100% identical code
 - Easy to animate graphics
 - Gives 24bit layered graphics with alpha channel
-- Easier to find stuff with autocompetion in text editors
+- Easier to find stuff with code-competion in text editors
 - Usage of doxygen for help in text editors with autocompletion
 - Consequent naming and parameter order in the API to make easier to remeber and to understand
-- Possible to use without any OS or library related dependencies other than standard C lib

 ## What ikiGUI will do for you
 - It lets you open audio plugin windows aka child windows (can open main windows also for stand alone applications)